Bionus/imgbrd-grabber/docs/_docs/sites/javascript-helper.md

 ### Description
 Returns a list of nodes matching the passed CSS selectors.

+## JavascriptHtmlDocument::outerHTML

+**Returns:** string

+### Description
+Returns the serialized HTML of the element and its descendants.

 ## JavascriptHtmlDocument::innerHTML

 **Returns:** string

 ### Description
-Returns the HTML contents of a given node.
+Returns the serialized HTML of the element's descendants.

+## JavascriptHtmlDocument::innerText

+**Returns:** string

+### Description
+Returns the rendered text content of an element.